scriptbuzz/mbx-getstock-aws-puppeteer/README.md

 * Log-in to your AWS Account.
 * Create an S3 Bucket.
 * Create a DynamoDB table with a partition key "timestamb" and type string.
 Keep other defaults.
+* Create a Lambda Layer to host
+* Create Lambda using the following settings: Nodejs12, Duration: 3 min, RAM: 2048.

 * Create a REST API using the API Gateway using the following structure.

 ![API Gateway](./assets/mbx-api-00001.png)